shannonasmith/AI-Assisted-SOC-MITRE-ATTACK-Mapping-Engine/README.md

 ## ⚡ Quick Start (Run the Project)

-Run the detection pipeline locally.
+Run the detection pipeline locally using the included sample Zeek data.

 ### 1. Clone the repository